-Travel to the U.S. National Forest system's only rainforest, El Yunque, located on the eastern side of the island.
+Set out for the U.S. National Forest system's only rainforest, El Yunque, which is located on the eastern side of the island.
 Showers may be frequent but they are brief.
 The park's 28,000 acres harbor 240 indigenous species of trees, giant ferns, vines and orchids.
 Visitors are sure to see hundreds of tropical birds and hear the peeping of the ubiquitous national symbol, a tiny, green tree frog called el coquí.

 Visit the El Portal Rainforest Center to view its exhibits and learn about the forest's history and topography, as well as its animal and plant life.

 A long crescent of warm sand shaded by coconut groves and a pristine lagoon protected by coral reefs make up Puerto Rico's most popular beach.
 Enjoy Playa Luquillo's Caribbean flavor while snacking on some empañadillas or sipping fresh coconut milk!